 - Make breakfast tacos.
 A yummy seasonal variation on these tomatillo breakfast tacos – toss generous scoops of the corn salad into 4 eggs while you’re scrambling them.
 Divide into 4 tacos, top with cheese (if you like), and scoop on the salsa.

 - Handful of whole green beans, about 1 cup

 - 3 ears of fresh corn

 - ½ cup halved or quartered cherry tomatoes

 - Sea salt and freshly ground black pepper

 - 1 serrano pepper, sliced, optional

 - Prep the green beans by blanching them in boiling water for 3 minutes, then transfer to a bowl of ice water.
 Once cool, transfer to a towel to dry and set aside.

 - Grill or warm the tortillas.
 Assemble the tacos with the corn taco filling, feta cheese, and serrano slices, if desired.
-Top with a scoop of the Tomatillo salsa and serve the extra on the side.
+Top with salsa and serve the extra on the side.